hong-niu/bios-611-project/README.md

 with username: rstudio and password: 55 (or whatever password one chooses to set).

-# Building the Final Report
+# Building the Final Report:
 There are two ways to build the final report.
 To build an html version, one may call:

 - make Writeup-rmd.html